ToruNiina/Boost.toml/README.md

 //   what():  toml::get: toml value has type `toml::float`, but type `std::basic_string<char, std::char_traits<char>, std::allocator<char> >` is specified.
 ```

-When you cannot know actually what type is contained in the data file,
+When you cannot know actually what type is contained in a data file,
 `enum` value representing type information is useful.

 ```cpp